 This page is basically a fancied-up version of the bookmarks I used in my work as webmaster for the Computer Museum of America.
-As the list of bookmarks has grown, I'm in the process of divvying them up into several separate sections to make finding individual sites a bit easier on me and hopefully anyone else who finds them useful.
+As the list of bookmarks grew, I divvied them up into several separate sections to make finding individual sites a bit easier on me and hopefully anyone else who finds them useful.

 I'm not aiming for a comprehensive list of all good Web sites connected with computer history, shareware, operating systems or platforms there are thousands out there, and just checking the links would be a full-time job.
 Rather, I try to give links to other folks' sites that also provide links to computer resources.
 So instead of trying to find all the good Commodore 64 sites myself, I try to list a couple of good C-64 links that themselves link to other sites.

 And, frankly, after about 2010, when Google became ubiquitous, there was no good reason to keep updating the page - so now it's fairly static.

 There was a time, not so very long ago, that there were actually multitudes of different computer platforms hardware and operating system combined into a single machine, much like the Mac is today.
 From the late '70s through the early '90s, consumers had far more choice than the Windows vs. Mac debate today.
 (Even most of today's alternative operating systems, mostly the various flavors of Linux, depend on existing hardware, namely, the Intel-standard PC.)